tejashah88/gaming-ai-coach/README.md

 # Gaming AI Coach
 An AI-powered backseat coach to fix your skill issue and/or ruin your day :).
-Powered by OpenAI's GPT-4o and ElevenLabs' TTS services out-of-the-box.
+Supports popular models from OpenAI, Anthropic and Google and self-hosted.
+Customizable prompting and voice cloning thanks to ElevenLabs and Coqui TTS.

 ## Table of Contents